USC Viterbi School of Engineering Logo – Viterbi School website

 The Research in Industrial Projects for Students (RIPS) provides an opportunity for exceptional students in math and related disciplines to work in teams on real world research projects proposed by a sponsor from industry or a national lab.
 Sponsors have included Pixar, Microsoft, Symantec, Los Alamos, the Aerospace Corporation, Amgen, Arete ...

-7. Research in Industrial Projects for Students (RIPS) Program
+5. Research in Industrial Projects for Students (RIPS) 2023

 The Research in Industrial Projects for Students Program in Singapore (RIPS-SG) is run by the Institute for Mathematical Sciences (IMS) in collaboration with IPAM/UCLA and provides an opportunity for talented undergraduate students to work in international teams on a real-world research project proposed by sponsors from.
 The student team, with ...

-10. Research in Industrial Project for Students (RIPS) Los-Angeles, USA
+6. Research in Industrial Projects for Students (RIPS) Program

 The Research in Industrial Projects for Students (RIPS) Program at UCLA's Institute for Pure & Applied Mathematics provides an opportunity for talented under...